Allied Health

 How much do patient care technicians make?

 The Bureau of Labor Statistics does not track patient care technicians as a profession.
-However, they track health care support staff, which include and CNA salaries.
-As a category, health care support staff make a median salary of $29,880 per year.
-However, phlebotomists earn more $37,380 per year.
+However, they track health care support staff, including CNA salaries.
+As a category, health care support staff earn a median salary of $29,880 annually.
+However, phlebotomists earn more than $37,380 per year.
 According to a survey by the NHA, 63% of employers reported paying employees more when they held a certification.

 How Long Does It Take to Become a Certified Patient Care Technician?

-It can take as little as two months to get certified as a patient care technician and find a job.
-For example, the Red Cross's PCT certification program takes 7 weeks.
-After taking the course, it could be possible to take an exam and find a job within a month.
+Getting certified as a patient care technician and finding a job can take as little as two months.
+For example, the Red Cross's PCT certification program takes seven weeks.
+After taking the course, taking an exam and finding a job within a month could be possible.
 However, the actual time it takes varies depending on the path someone takes.
 If you were to rely on work experience instead of taking a PCT/A certification program, the NHA requires a year of work experience before you can take the certification exam.

 What’s the Difference between a Patient Care Technician and a CNA?

-Patient Care Technicians (PCTs) and Certified Nursing Assistants (CNAs) are two different types of medical professionals who provide patient care.
-PCTs typically have more advanced education and training than CNAs, and may be responsible for more complex tasks such as administering medications, performing EKGs, and taking vital signs.
-PCTs may also be expected to provide emotional support to patients and their families.
-Many PCT certification programs require its participants to hold or obtain a CNA certification before they can obtain patient care certification.
+Patient Care Technicians (PCTs) and Certified Nursing Assistants (CNAs) are two types of medical professionals providing patient care.
+PCTs typically have more advanced education and training than CNAs and may be responsible for more complex tasks such as administering medications, performing EKGs, and taking vital signs.
+PCTs may also be expected to support patients and their families emotionally.
+Many PCT certification programs require participants to hold or obtain a CNA certification before obtaining patient care certification.

 Program outcomes may vary depending on each institution's specific curriculum and employment opportunities are not guranteed.